Sedaka's Back

 Sedaka's Back is a compilation album by American singer-songwriter Neil Sedaka.
 The record, composed of selections from his previous three albums, which had been released only in the UK, was released on Elton John's label, The Rocket Record Company, in 1974.
 Three singles were released from this album: "Laughter in the Rain" (a #1 hit), "The Immigrant" (dedicated to John Lennon) and "That's When the Music Takes Me."
 The latter two songs were both Top 40 hits.
 Also included were songs that were turned into hits by other artists: "Solitaire" (The Carpenters) and "Love Will Keep Us Together" (The Captain & Tennille).
 The album reached No. 23 on the US Billboard album charts and was certified Gold for shipping half a million sales.

 Track listing

+All songs written by Neil Sedaka and Phil Cody, except where noted.